 Phase 3: Conversion

 Now that we’ve established users are considering your brand, we want to measure how many of them are following through on that consideration with a purchase.
 This is undoubtedly the most difficult part of the funnel to measure, as there is no way to know for sure that the money you spent paying an influencer to promote your brand has directly led to a customer’s purchase.
-However, there are steps you can take to capture as much data as possible when it comes to purchases.
+However, there are steps you can take to capture as much of this influencer marketing purchase data as possible.

-The most important metrics and tools to use for analysis are as follows:
+The most important influencer marketing measurement tools to use for analysis are as follows:

 - Unique tracking links: